Home

 Speakers are interesting contraptions.
 The surround, the part that holds the outside of the cone to the frame, and the spyder that holds the "small" end of the cone to the frame act like a springs trying to keep the cone from traveling too far (and damaging itself or the voice coil).
 The voice coil and magnet structure are trying to make the cone move back and forth and make "noise".
 In the case of guitar amplifiers that noise is often a "big noise", so big that it can damage the speaker.
 Speakers with high rated power handling have very big magnet structures and large voice coils, both to manage the cone movement and to dissipate heat.
 They also have very "stiff" surrounds and spyders.
 It's always a balancing act.
 The stiff surround actually keeps the speaker from being loud or articulate at low levels in the process of keeping it from destroying itself at high power.
 And, then there is the cone itself.
 The diameter, material, curvature, ribs or lack-there-of and the dust cap all have a very big influence on the lows, the mids and the highs and how they propagate through the air.

 Many contemporary speakers have high power voice coils and magnet structures to handle the punishment of 50W to 100W+ amps.
 Yet it was 20W-50W speakers from Jensen, Oxford, Utah and CTS and 20W and 30W speakers from Celestion that gave us the classic sounds that are the "standards" of classic electric guitar.
 One of the reasons for 2x10, 2x12, 4x10 and 4x12 speaker configurations was to let each of the speakers share the power from the amplifier.
 The standards for speakers have changed with high power amps and intentional overdrive.
 Eminence and Celestian are probably the volume leaders in guitar speakers these days.
 They have understandably brought out speakers with high power ratings to accommodate (and survive) the 100W amps and overdrive styles that have become so common.
-As I've said elsewhere, we like speakers from Weber.
-Their lower power speakers match well to our lower power amps, but they have some very impressive high power speakers as well.

 Here's what we offer: